Resetting ESXi password

 rm /tmp/*.tgz

-A directory etc with the file shadow will appear in a temporary directory.
-Open the file with any text editor (such as vi or nano):
+A folder named etc containing the shadow file will appear in the temporary directory.
+Open it with any text editor, for example nano:

 nano /tmp/etc/shadow

-Remove the hash of the root password (between the first and the second colon) and save changes to the file:
+Delete the root user's password hash (the string between the first and second colons) and save the file:

-Now by going to the /tmp directory, you need to pack the shadow file in reverse order:
+Next, go to the /tmp directory and repack the shadow file into the archives in reverse order:

 cd /tmp